 We talked about their travel plans, too.
 “We’ve been considering van life,” the wife mentioned as we pushed on the bumper to rock the van out of the sinking spot.
 “Well, let me know if you want to take a tour,” I said with a smile.

 I just outed myself.

 Instead of giving tours, I was trapped in my van thanks to a wave of downpours.
-I texted my host the night before I was supposed to leave to confirm they would be around before I tempted fate and tried to get my van back over the muddy ditch I got stuck in before.
-I wanted to make sure I’d have backup.
+I texted my host the night before I was supposed to leave to confirm they’d be around before I tried to go over the muddy ditch again, just to make sure I’d have backup.
 After we confirmed my departure time, my host brought up van life again.
 “I have wanderlust imagining where you’ll go next!”
-In response, as I’ve done so many times before, I suggested they follow me on Instagram.
+As I’ve done so many times before, I suggested they follow me on Instagram.
 “You can see all the sites that way.”